shivansh/shivansh.github.io/_posts/2017-08-17-How-interesting-can-C-get.md

 After this, we started discussing interesting "hacks" that can be made use of in C. Here is one extremely cool problem which he recalled -

 > Suppose you have a struct definition in C which contains an array member (let's say it is an array of ints).
 While declaring the struct, you don't know how many elements the array will contain and you also don't want to declare it with arbitrary number of elements.
 A known way for this case is using an integer pointer, and later using `malloc()` for space allocation.
-But now, I want to access this array like `my_struct->my_array[i]` (`my_struct` will be a pointer to the struct in discussion), i.e. I cannot use an integer pointer.
+But now, I want to access this array like `my_struct->my_array[i]` (`my_struct` will be a pointer to the struct in discussion), and I cannot use an integer pointer.
 How to achieve this ?

 Suppose the number of elements I want in the array is stored in a variable of type int named `count`.
 An interesting method of approaching this problem is to take advantage of the memory representation of a struct.